Buy This Cook That

 • Be sure the cherries are drained on paper towels when you remove them from the rum.
 You want them to be dry to the touch before dipping in the chocolate.

 • Pick a great quality spiced rum.
 Some spiced rums are overly sweet and take away from the true flavor of rum.
-That's why I like Sailor Jerry.
-It has a light sweetness and spice but still has the hot kick of rum.

 • You can make this recipe ahead of time.
 Just keep the cherries covered and chilled until ready to serve.